 HELIOS ImageServer is well-known as a reliable, colortrue and fast OPI workflow solution.
 For more information about OPI workflows see the ImageServer manual.
-All classic OPI workflows use the print function of page layout applications like InDesign or QuarkXPress to produce PostScript output with OPI references.
+All classic OPI workflows use the print function of page layout applications (e.g. InDesign) to produce PostScript output with OPI references.
 These OPI references are placeholders for high-resolution images.
 To obtain a full-resolution document, e.g. for the generation of a printing plate, the OPI references within the PostScript output are resolved, i.e. replaced with high-resolution images.
 Then this resolved PostScript output is used for further processing with a trapping, imposition or rasterizing solution.

 For more information on Script Server and the example script “pdfresolve.pl” see the ImageServer manual.
 This workflow needs neither PostScript documents nor conversions from PDF to PostScript or vice versa.
 The development of “pdfresolve” follows the current trend in workflow design to replace PostScript with PDF.

-You can place both high-resolution and layout images in InDesign or QuarkXpress.
-When you generate layout images via ImageServer, you can choose between EPSF and TIFF layouts.
-It is strongly recommended not to use high-resolution images and to generate TIFF layouts only in a PDF-native OPI workflow.
+You can place both high-resolution and layout images.
+When generating layout images via ImageServer, you can choose between EPSF and TIFF layouts.
+It is strongly recommended not to use high-resolution images and to generate TIFF only layouts in a PDF-native OPI workflow.
 You can force the recommended generation of TIFF layouts by copying the high-resolution images to a folder in a HELIOS volume with automatic layout generation enabled and using the “%t” folder naming option (see the chapter “Defining folder-specific OPI settings” in the HELIOS ImageServer manual.

-What are the benefits of placing layouts instead of high-resolution images in InDesign or QuarkXPress?
+What are the benefits of placing layouts instead of high-resolution images?
 First of all, layouts are nearly always much smaller than high-resolution images, making production possible on a limited bandwidth network or making production substantially faster.
 This is also the main reason why OPI is used in the first place.
-Moreover, ImageServer generates layouts that contain the Mac file ID of their high-resolution image.

-What are the benefits of placing TIFF layouts rather than EPSF layouts in InDesign or QuarkXPress?
-First of all, the current versions of InDesign and QuarkXPress do not embed the Mac file ID of high-resolution images in the exported PDF documents when using EPSF layouts.
-Furthermore, ImageServer generates TIFF and EPSF layouts from high-resolution images with clipping paths while preserving these clipping paths, but e.g. InDesign copies the clipping path to the exported PDF documents only if TIFF layouts are used. “pdfresolve” does not insert clipping paths during OPI image replacement currently either.
+What are the benefits of placing TIFF layouts rather than EPSF layouts?
+First of all, the current versions of InDesign and QuarkXPress (up to version 9) do not embed the Mac file ID of high-resolution images in the exported PDF documents when using EPSF layouts.
+Furthermore, ImageServer generates TIFF and EPSF layouts from high-resolution images with clipping paths while preserving these clipping paths, but e.g. InDesign copies the clipping path to the exported PDF documents only if TIFF layouts are used. “pdfresolve” does not insert clipping paths during OPI image replacement either.
 Hence clipping paths are lost within the PDF-native OPI workflow when using EPSF layouts.

-The preference PDFNativeWorkflow (see 14.1 “Global PDF preferences”) enforces the generation of PDF-native workflow compatible layout images from vector-based EPS images, even if TIFF layout images are supposed to be generated, e.g. via a “%t” folder syntax.
+The preference PDFNativeWorkflow (see 14.1 “Global PDF preferences”) enforces the generation of PDF-native workflow compatible layout images.
+So vector-based EPS images will lead to EPS layout images, even if TIFF layout images are supposed to be generated.

 When you have loaded a document in InDesign and want to export it as PDF for a PDF-native OPI workflow, you have to specify certain options in the “Export PDF” options dialog.